-- 1.1 This is a determination under Part 3 Subpart 1 of the Building Act 20041 ("the Act") made under due authorisation by me, John Gardiner, Manager Determinations and Assurance, Ministry of Business, Innovation and Employment ("the Ministry"), for and on behalf of the Chief Executive of the Ministry. - 1.2 The parties to the determination are: - the owner of Apartment 9 at 112-116 Riddiford Street ("the building" or "Building A"2), acting through an agent ("the applicant") - Wellington City Council ("the authority"), carrying out its duties as a territorial authority or building consent authority, acting through a lawyer ("the authority's lawyer"). - 1.3 This determination arises from the decision of the authority to issue an earthquakeprone building notice under section 124(1)(c) of the Act3 ("the section 124 notice") as the authority considered the building to be earthquake prone as defined in section
+- 1.1 This is a determination under Part 3 Subpart 1 of the Building Act 20041 ("the Act") made under due authorisation by me, John Gardiner, Manager Determinations and Assurance, Ministry of Business, Innovation and Employment ("the Ministry"), for and on behalf of the Chief Executive of the Ministry. - 1.2 The parties to the determination are: - the body corporate of 124 Wakefield Street, acting through an agent ("the applicant") - Wellington City Council ("the authority"), carrying out its duties as a territorial authority or building consent authority, acting through a lawyer ("the authority's lawyer").